 Vehicular access to the lamps is required.
-They should be stored in a dry, well ventilated area.
+They should be stored in a dry, well-ventilated area.

 - 2. Upon receipt of order, each job is allocated a unique job number that becomes the reference used throughout and the identification for the waste. - 3.
 Mercury bearing lamp debris from the crushing process will be collected in HMIP recognised ORANGE sacks for disposal.
 Which is clearly labelled as to its contents. - 4.
 Once each sack is full, it is sealed using cable ties and marked with a job number. - 5.
-At the point of removal of the full sacks, the correct Duty of Care Controlled Waste Transfer Note (A) will be issued (referenced with the job number). - 6.
-Sacks are transferred to Balcan Lamp Recycling, licensed to accept this (B), thus enabling full traceability of your waste, where your waste will be listed with the correct EWC Code. - 7.
+At the point of removal of the full sacks, the correct Duty of Care Controlled Hazardous Waste Transfer Note (A) will be issued (referenced with the job number).

+- 6. Sacks are transferred to Balcan Lamp Recycling, licensed to accept this (B), thus enabling full traceability of your waste, where your waste will be listed with the correct EWC Code. - 7.
 We request that fluorescent tubes are unsleeved.
 They may be placed loose in their boxes but if the tubes are individually sleeved, the time taken to complete the job can, in some cases, be doubled.
 A surcharge will be levied for tubes requiring unsleeving. - 8.
 A suitable disposal route should be made available for waste packaging from the lamps by yourselves.
 We can usually arrange a visit for the Complete Crush at your convenience. - 9.
-After the lamps have been crushed & removed from site they are returned to our plant in Lincolnshire. - 10.
-The three main components are separated out.
-The mercury bearing powder is extracted and transported by RHP to Future-Waste where it is reprocessed. - 11.
-The Glass cullet is transported by Mountain's waste to Mid UK Recycling and used to road fill & insulation manufacturing. - 12.
-The end caps contain aluminium are transported by Paul Riddel Skip Hire to Paul Riddel Scrap Metal.
+After the lamps have been crushed and removed from site they are returned to our plant in Lincolnshire. - 10.
+The four main components are separated out.
+The mercury bearing powder is extracted and transported by a licensed haulier to Augean where it is reprocessed. - 11.
+The glass cullet is transported by a licensed haulier to Mid UK Recycling and used for road fill and insulation manufacturing. - 12.
+The end caps containing aluminum go to various secondary metal markets. - 13.
+The plastic is sent to companies that are authorised to deal with this under the POPs Waste guidance.